Written by @joehairie (Photos by curiostraveller.com team members)

 “The outside architecture and interiors need to speak the same message, so the curb appeal, signage color and layouts of outdoor and indoor seating, and flow needs to be cohesive.”-Carter Elkin-Paris

-Upon reaching the main entrance of Spice Island, we were amazed with the exterior of the restaurant.
+We’re amazed with the exterior of the restaurant.
 There are many Malay and Indian characteristics being displayed through the spectacular decorations.
-There are 2 Trishaws (Rickshaw/pedicab/trisikad) or Beca on both side of the main entrance.
+There are 2 Trishaws (Rickshaw /pedicab /trisikad) or Beca on both side of the main entrance.
 Beca was an important type of transportation mostly for the common in Malay society long time ago.

 There is also 2 Rebana or Tambourine(s) being displayed next to each Beca.
 Rebana is a Malay tambourine that is used in Islamic devotional music in Southeast Asia, particularly in Indonesia, Malaysia, Brunei, and Singapore.
 The sound of Rebana often accompanies Islamic ritual such as the zikir.
 The name Rebana came from the Arabic word Robbana meaning “our Lord”.